phuslu/log/README.md

 ### MultiWriter

-To log to different filenames according different level, use `log.MultiWriter`.
+To log to different writers by different levels, use `MultiWriter`.

 ```go
 log.DefaultLogger.Writer = &log.MultiWriter{